The ready-to-use CRM for small businesses and startups.

-Many people interested in the work that goes on in the customer service or sales teams of large companies are familiar with the term ‘moment of truth’, but much of the population is unaware of what it is
+Many people interested in the work that goes on in the customer service or sales teams of large companies are familiar with the term 'moment of truth', but much of the population is unaware of what it is.

-In a nutshell, moments of truth are identified as the moment when a customer or user first contacts customer service.
+In a nutshell, moments of truth are identified as the moments when a customer or user first contacts customer service.
 At this moment, the customer will have an interaction that will generate opinions and feelings about the company, its quality and his or her expectations of it.

 What does this mean?
-It has been proven that this ‘first impression’ is of vital importance to convert the contact into a sale
+It has been proven that this 'first impression' is of vital importance to convert the contact into a sale.

-If the user’s experience is positive, he will probably feel much more inclined to buy or hire something from the company; if, on the contrary, he has had a bad taste in his mouth, no matter how interested or necessary the service is for him, he is likely to look for other options
+If the user's experience is positive, he will probably feel much more inclined to buy or hire something from the company; if, on the contrary, he has had a bad taste in his mouth, no matter how interested or necessary the service is for him, he is likely to look for other options.

 When it comes to creating that 'moment of truth', companies must be very clear about one thing: the customer, in the end, does not care whether it is a large, medium or small company, with an R&D&I department or with traditional processes: what they want is to provide a solution to a demand or need.